-Wisconsin DCF provides Family Reunification services in Milwaukee County as part of state funding with two private agencies.
-A variety of reunification services prepare abused or neglected children who have been removed from their homes, and their families, for placement into long term stable and supportive living arrangements.
-DCF bases these placements on the best interests of the child.
-Reunification services are services to the child and family when the placements plan is to reunite the child with the child's family.
+DCF provides family reunification services in Milwaukee County under contract with private agencies.
+A variety of reunification services prepare abused or neglected children who have been removed from their homes, and their families, for reunification or placement into other long-term stable and supportive living arrangements, based on the best interests of the child.
+Reunification services are services provided to the child and family when the placement's plan is to reunite the child with the child's family.
 Such services include AODA, mental health, anger management, and family and financial counseling.
-DCF funds these services by different sources such as the AODA block grant and independent living, depending on the services provided.
-In the BOS counties (outside Milwaukee county), family reunification services are funded through a combination of federal, state and county resources.
+DCF funds these services primarily through non-TANF sources, such as the AODA block grant and independent living grants, depending on the services provided.
+In the BOS counties (outside Milwaukee county), similar services are provided by counties using a combination of federal, state, and county funding.

-Home Visiting Programs
+Home-Visiting Programs

-DCF, in collaboration with Wisconsin DHS administers comprehensive home visiting programs to expand the in-home services to needy families.
+DCF, in collaboration with DHS, administers comprehensive home-visiting programs to expand the in-home services to needy families.
 These services for families at risk focus on: improving birth outcomes; supporting maternal and child health; enhancing family functioning; promoting safety and development; and preventing child abuse and neglect.
-The home visiting programs support evidence-based home visiting models in four tribal communities and nine counties through a combination of state, federal, and local county funding.